shamil2/llm_user_management/INTEGRATION_COMPLETE.md

 Based on OpenCode's official documentation, the correct integration approach is:

-1. **OpenAI-Compatible API Server** - Your Flask server provides OpenAI-compatible endpoints
+1. **OpenAI-Compatible API Server** - Your FastAPI server provides OpenAI-compatible endpoints
 2. **Custom Provider Configuration** - Configure OpenCode to use your API as a custom provider
 3. **API Key Authentication** - Use OpenCode's credential system